nstathou/hello-slam/README.md

 # 🗺️ A brief intro to SLAM with code

 This repository contains interactive **Jupyter notebooks** that introduce the fundamentals of **Simultaneous Localization and Mapping (SLAM)**.
-The notebooks provide step-by-step implementations of **Bayes filters, Kalman filters, particle filters, and graph-based methods**, combining theoretical explanations with Python code.
+The notebooks provide step-by-step implementations of **Bayes Filters, Kalman Filters, Particle Filters, and Graph-based methods**, combining theoretical explanations with Python code.

 The material is structured as a **three-lecture mini-course**.
 It only covers a small portion of the rich SLAM literature and is intended as a beginner-friendly introduction.